lokearm/armchar-swish/docs/index.md

 **Note** There are several concurrent approaches.
 + [[Webserver]] aiming for ReSTful support for a javascript client
-    + the client subdirectory contains a simply python client
+    + the client subdirectory contains a simple python client
 + The main line of development at the moment is a standalone CLI interface.

 The focus in this repository is a command line tool generating